-Paula Bagger has significant experience helping clients resolve a broad range of commercial and business disputes.
+Formerly a partner of the firm, Paula Bagger started a solo practice in 2017.
+She continues to work with the firm on select cases.
+Paula has significant experience helping clients resolve a broad range of commercial and business disputes.
 She has tried, arbitrated, and settled business cases of many different types, including claims for breach of contract, fraud, unfair and deceptive business practices, and shareholder and partner disputes.
 Many of her cases arise in the financial services industry, and she is experienced in cases involving mutual funds, private equity funds, investment advisors, custodian banks, administrative services providers, and broker-dealers.
 She also has substantial experience litigating professional malpractice, real estate and land use, and intellectual property claims.

-Paula has been a partner in the firm since 1997, after practicing for ten years in the litigation department of a Boston-based national law firm.
+Paula was a partner in the firm from 1997-2017 after practicing for ten years in the litigation department of a Boston-based national law firm.
 After law school, Paula served as a judicial clerk for the Honorable Richard D. Cudahy of the United States Court of Appeals for the Seventh Circuit.

 - As trial counsel to the owner of one of Boston’s largest office tower complexes, prevailed in an action to enforce the surrender provisions of a long-term lease with a major law firm tenant.